faraplay/ImasArchiveS/README.md

 # ImasArchiveS
-App to read, edit and extract files from the game Idolmaster: One For All (PS3).
+App to read, edit, extract and patch files from the game Idolmaster: One For All (PS3).

 ## Instructions for usage
 ### Opening